*Last updated on 5/25/2021*

 b.
 Some 2010 guns, date code BA, are all German made and proofed.

-There are 3 variants that are DAK compatible, because their frames were derived from the P229 frames, which already have the DAK cut out.
+However, there are 3 variants that are DAK compatible, because their frames already have the DAK cut out.

 3- The stainless frame P228